 Peebles Island State Park is at the confluence of the Hudson and Mohawk Rivers.
 It offers spectacular river and rapids views for walkers and joggers who take advantage of the miles of paths through the gently rolling and wooded landscape.
-Picnickers and fishermen come to relax and winter visitors use the facilities to cross-country ski, hike and snowshoe.
+Picnickers and fishermen come to relax and winter visitors use the facilities to cross-country ski, hike and snowshoe

 Peebles Island is also the headquarters of the Bureau of Historic Sites and Bureau of Historic Preservation Field Services.
 The staff provide technical services, such as record maintenance, analysis of artifacts, and preparation of publications, exhibits and audio visual programs for the 35 historic sites maintained by State Parks.
 The Field Services Bureau assists all New York's municipalities and citizens with National Register of Historic Place listings, investment tax credit and review of all state and federal projects.

-Monday, May 20, 2019 at 9:00am
+Saturday, Jul 20, 2019 at 9:00am

-Coxsackie Senior Center
+Johnstown Senior Center

 Wednesday, Jul 31, 2019 at 9:00am

-Beverwyck Senior Center
+Southern Tier Senior Center